Advertiser Disclosure

 If you have your eyes set on an award flight with Cathay Pacific, the Cathay World Elite® Mastercard® – powered by Neo is the only card in Canada that directly earns Asia Miles.

-Half of the welcome bonus is awarded upon making your first purchase, while the other half comes after a reasonable minimum spending requirement of $3,000 in the first three months.
+7,000 miles are awarded upon activating your card, while the other 20,000 come after a minimum spending requirement of $5,000 in the first three months.

 Aside from a 10% discount on Cathay Pacific flights, the card doesn’t offer much else in the form of unique travel or cardholder benefits.
 On the other hand, if you’re looking to pad your Asia Miles balance, this offer falls squarely in the category of low-hanging fruit.